landaed/CSCI311/README.txt

 "node appPhaser.js" to start the server locally.
 "localhost:3000" in browser to visit the site locally.

+There will be a dedicated server as well, we will email you the address to it ASAP
 ===========Structure===============
 auth - handles authentication using passport and JWT models - db models for the website